 Without this recordkeeping requirement, there would be a significant gap in the audit trail which would make it difficult or impossible to trace these transactions.
-As a result, there would be no way to ensure that proper amounts owed in taxes were determined and paid.
+As a result, there would be no way to ensure that proper amounts owed in taxes were determined and paid, or that diversion resulting in failure to pay the appropriate tax had not occurred.